nlweb-ai/nlweb-net/README.md

 ## 🚀 Quick Start

+> **📋 Note**: This library is provided for **testing and evaluation purposes only**.
+Please review the development status above before integrating into any project.

 ### Using the Library in Your Project

 1. Add the NLWebNet library to your ASP.NET Core project: